 - Material.
 The glove’s materials should also be considered.
 If you plan to keep it for a long time, it’s important to note that synthetic gloves are more durable and don’t shrink over time.
 Moreover, leather gloves, while thinner, typically wear faster.

 - Weather conditions.
 Whether you’re playing in a wet or cold environment, there are specific fits for both.
 In wet situations, look for waterproof gloves so your hand will stay dry.
 Also, since these fits are custom-made, they offer more grip even for slippery club handles.
 Cold weather, on the other hand, requires gloves that have adequate insulation.

 - Body condition.
-If you play under the sun, chances are, your hands will get sweaty.
+If you play under the hot, afternoon sun, chances are, your hands will get sweaty.
 If that’s the case, use gloves with a mesh interior, as this material tends to absorb sweat better.